DiscoveryDNA/team_neural_network/note/aws_notes.md

 2. Detach volume (from AWS GUI Volumes section)
 3. If you are unable to detach volume, take a snap shot of the volume and force detach or terminate instance.
 This way you have a backup of the volume you can restart if your volume is broken.
 Likely the volume is fine though.
 It's analogous to properly detaching a flash drive from your computer vs just pulling it out.

+**Steps for desizing volume**

+AWS does not allow us to create a new volume with a smaller size from a snapshot.
+It would return an error message `“The size of a volume can only be increased, not decreased.” `

+To desize a volume properly:

+1. Create a new volume.
+2. Attach both old and new volume to a same machine.
+3. Move the data from the old volume to the new volume.
+4. Delete the old volume.

 **Useful commands**
 - `lsblk` - look at your volumes
 - `sudo file -s /dev/xvdf` ask if your volume is formatted.
 If output is data then it is *not* formatted.